gvwilson/sdxpy/en/src/interpreter/index.md

 and a [%g runtime "runtime" %] that executes the instructions in that data structure.
 This chapter focuses on the runtime;
-[%x parser %] will explore parsing, whle [%x vm %] will look at more efficient ways to execute instructions.
+[%x parser %] will explore parsing, while [%x vm %] will look at more efficient ways to execute instructions.

 ## Expressions {: #interpreter-expressions}